Cost Sharing in Two-Sided Markets: Efficient Mechanism

-\begin{mechanism} Specifics: \begin{itemize} \item Allocation Rule: Given the reported values $v_{ij}$ for $i\in N,j\in M$, and cost functions $c_j:2^N\to \mathbb{R}$ for $j\in M$, output the welfare-maximizing allocation computed by \textsc{welfare-alg}. \item Pre-processing: Sample a set $C$ of $c=n^2(n+m)^5/\epsilon^3$ realizations of agent types, for some small parameter $\epsilon>0$.
+The second step of Mechanism 1 might not be feasible in polynomial time.
+We now modify our mechanism to make it run in polynomial time (assuming \textsc{welfare-alg} and \textsc{core-alg} run in polynomial time) as follows.
+Define \emph{Mechanism 2} to be exactly like Mechanism 1, however we replace the second step with the following: \begin{itemize} \item Pre-processing: Sample a set $C$ of $c=n^2(n+m)^5/\epsilon^3$ realizations of agent types, for some small parameter $\epsilon>0$.
 For every sample $r\in C$, compute buyer utilities $y_i^r,i\in N,$ and seller utilities $z_j^r,j\in M$, that are non-negative, in the $\alpha$-core, and sum up to the optimal welfare using \textsc{core-alg}.
 Let

 be the slightly shifted average utility of buyer $i$ over all sampled realizations and let